ClaraBrimnesGardner/ClaraBrimnesGardner.github.io/index.markdown

 {% include CloroplethRates.html %}

 There are some districts in Brooklyn and the Bronx with a high number of injuries compared too the number of accidents.
 Especially district 18 in Brooklyn is worth noticing.
 Here we find both the highest injury and fatality rate among the districts.
-By further inspection, the plot seems to indicate that the seriousness of accidents increases the further from Manhattan we go.
+By frther inspection, the plot seems to indicate that the seriousness of accidents increases the further from Manhattan we go.
 This trend most likely stems from the speed of which the cars moving; in Manhattan the density of traffic will not as frequently allow for unsafe speeds.
 The map indeed shows that the injury rates are lowest in Manhattan, and are higher in the less urban school zones.